3 Hot Industries in New York City

 - Brickmasons and blockmasons—12.9 percent / $72,910

 New York has long been the center of the American theater industry, and television production in the area has been on the rise in recent years.
-More than 55 TV series were shot in NYC in one season alone.4 The Big Apple also features a thriving independent film scene as well as the highest concentration of documentary productions in the country.5
+More than 55 TV series were shot in NYC in one season alone.
+And according to one report, the Big Apple also features a thriving independent film scene as well as the highest concentration of documentary productions in the country.

 Looking ahead, the opportunities should be plentiful.
-The arts, entertainment, and recreation industries are expected to grow by almost 20 percent over the coming years.
-Have a look at the projected job growth for the following entertainment-related careers, along with their median annual salaries:2
+The New York State Department of Labor predicts that the arts, entertainment, and recreation industries will grow by almost 20 percent over the coming years.
+Have a look at the projected job growth for the following entertainment-related careers, along with their median annual salaries:

 - Hairdressers, hairstylists, and cosmetologists—17.6 percent / $25,800